andrewprograms/gpu_xml_parser/README.md

 - **Seamless Integration with GPU Libraries**
   - Integrates effortlessly with [RAPIDS cuDF](https://rapids.ai/) for data frames and [cuStrings](https://docs.rapids.ai/api/custrings/) for string manipulation.

-## 🛠️ Installation
+## Install

-Follow the instructions below based on your CUDA version to install the necessary packages.
+*important*: This varies based on your CUDA version.
+Make sure you install the right packages for your graphics card.

 ### 1. Install CuPy